derek73/python-nameparser/README.rst

     * 0.2.5 - Feb 11, 2013
         - Set logging handler to NullHandler
+        - Remove 'ben' from PREFIXES because it's more common as a name than a prefix.
+        - Deprecate BlankHumanNameError.
+Do not raise exceptions if full_name is empty string.
     * 0.2.4 - Feb 10, 2013
         - Adjust logging, don't set basicConfig.
 Fix #10 and #26.
         - Fix handling of single lower case initials that are also conjunctions, e.g. "john e smith".
 Re #11.
         - Fix handling of initials with no space separation, e.g. "E.T.
 Jones".
 Fix #11.
         - Do not remove period from first name, when present.
-        - Remove 'ben' from PREFIXES because it's more common as a name than a prefix.
         - Remove 'e' from PREFIXES because it is handled as a conjunction.
         - Python 2.7+ required to run the tests.
 Mark known failures.
         - tests/test.py can now take an optional name argument that will return repr() for that name.